Drangarnir sea arch

 Are you planning to Visit Faroe Islands or did you just arrive?
 Read about the liberal COVID-19 policy in the Faroe Islands, how to travel around the Faroe Islands safely, the effective vaccination program, the swift returning-back-to-normal reality, and the super friendly cancellation policies at Guide to Faroe Islands during coronavirus.

-Below, you have the most insightful guide to the Faroe Islands amid COVID-19.
+Below, you have the most insightful COVID-19 guidelines to the Faroe Islands.
 Continue reading to know what to expect during your stay.

 End of all Pandemic Rules in the Faroe Islands